 Transfer your real estate to us outright

-This is the simplest way for you to give College of Saint Elizabeth a piece of real estate.
-By giving us all rights to your real estate, you will maximize your support of CSE, and you will earn an income tax deduction equal to the full appraised value of your real estate.
+This is the simplest way for you to give Saint Elizabeth University a piece of real estate.
+By giving us all rights to your real estate, you will maximize your support of SEU, and you will earn an income tax deduction equal to the full appraised value of your real estate.

 Sell your real estate to us for less than its appraised value